 Nobody changes cabinet manufacturers unless there is a problem.
 That problem could have been a major screw up that hurt you financially.
 Or hurt your reputation.
-The problem could be many small problems like the manufacturer not meeting your customer service expectations.
+The problem could be many small problems, like the manufacturer not meeting your customer service expectations.
 Or not delivering on time.
-Or there always some sort of quality problem.
-Or doing things that show a lack of appreciation for your business-like not going out of their way to fix that cabinet that got damaged during shipping.
+Or there is always some sort of quality problem.
+Or doing things that show a lack of appreciation for your business, like not going out of their way to fix a cabinet that got damaged during shipping.
 Maybe their lead times are too long.
 Or the quality isn’t what you expected for what the product costs.

-Whatever the case may be I want to get the bottom of how your current cabinet manufacturer is hurting your kitchen design business.
+Whatever the case may be, I want to get the bottom of how your current cabinet manufacturer is hurting your kitchen design business.
 And see if a company that I represent fixes the problem.

 I know the importance of how the right cabinet manufacturer can make life a lot better.
 I know from personal experience the difference that a good cabinet manufacturer choice can make for your life and business.